 Kennel name (Affix)

 Some folk make up a name for themselves so that buyers will think they are a registered breeder.
 This is misleading advertising.
-If you are using a kennel name, please say with whom it is registered (with KUSA or SADBA for example) If your name is not registered, then use your surname.
+If you are using a kennel name, please say with whom it is registered (with KUSA for example) If your name is not registered, then use your surname.
 A surname is a registered name!

 Many folk have paid a large sum of money for a dog and been very angry and disappointed that they did not get the papers, or discovered there were breeding restrictions on the papers.
 So if you are honest and upfront, people will admire you!
 They will recommend you to their friends.